 - 6 medium carrots (peeled and cut into uniform 1-2 inch chunks)

 - Place in Dutch Oven or other large pot. – fat side up.

 - Take spice packet from brisket package and sprinkle on top of brisket.

 - Add water until brisket is barely covered.

 - Bring to a boil and reduce heat and simmer for approx. 3 hours (for a 3 pound brisket) or more.

 - Add potatoes, carrots, and onion and bring back to boil for 5 minutes.

 - Add cabbage, continue boiling and cover for an additional 5-7 minutes.

 - Carefully remove everything and serve immediately.

-- Butter and salt should be available for cabbage.
+- Ghee (or butter) and salt should be available for cabbage.